Badge

 The staff, flagstaff, or flagpole is the pole upon which the flag is being supported or hoisted.

-the half or edge of a flag furthest away from the flagpole.
+The half or edge of a flag furthest away from the flagpole.
 This term also sometimes refers to the horizontal length of a flag.

-the half or edge of a flag nearest to the flagpole.
+The half or edge of a flag nearest to the flagpole.
 This term also sometimes refers to the vertical width of a flag.

 the span of a flag along the side at right angles to the flagpole, which is basically the span starting from left to right.